steven2358/kmbox/README.md

 Citing KMBOX
 ---

-If you use this toolbox in your research please cite [thid document](http://gtas.unican.es/pub/255):
+If you use this toolbox in your research please cite [my Ph.D. thesis](http://gtas.unican.es/pub/255):

     @phdthesis {vanvaerenbergh2010kernel,
       author = {Van Vaerenbergh, Steven}